 Like champagne, bourbon is technically only considered “real bourbon” if it’s distilled in Bourbon County.
 While the Bourbon Trail features some of the best bourbon in the world, there are a few outlier bourbon brands that aren’t official stops on the trail but are still worth visiting.

-I planned my tour ready to tank up on some bourbon tours at some of best bourbon distilleries in the country.
+I planned my bourbon trail tour with the goal of visiting some of the best bourbon distilleries in the country.
 My group established base camp at the Breckenridge Inn just outside of Louisville—a budget stay that included breakfast (some of the best biscuits and gravy I’ve ever had!).
 Bellies full, we hit the trail.

 Stop One: Four Roses Distillery Tour

 The first day we were out was cold and rainy, and I was dreading the outdoor portions of each distillery tour.
 Four Roses has golden, hacienda-style architecture details (apparently inspired by a trip to Napa Valley in California) that I’m sure look amazing in the sunlight.
 Their welcome center was bright and cozy, and their tour guide was a charming Kentuckian.
-I liked starting with the Four Roses tour—they take you right into the working distillery, to the point where you’re tucking your elbows against your sides to not graze boiling vats.
-But that was nice for two reasons: 1) it was freezing and wet outside, so the instant heat was awesome, and 2) you don’t often get to see processes of making, well, anything, in such tight detail.
+I liked starting our bourbon trail tour with the Four Roses Distillery.
+They take you right into the working distillery, to the point where you’re tucking your elbows against your sides to not graze boiling vats.
+But that was nice for two reasons: 1) it was cold and wet outside, so the instant heat was awesome.
+And 2) you don’t often get to see processes of making, well, anything, in such tight detail.
 The tasting was delicious—Four Roses definitely makes great bourbon.
 We sampled three different tiers, my favorite being the Single Barrel.

 Location: 1224 Bonds Mill Rd, Lawrenceburg, KY 40342